No. 9 Squadron RAAF: Army co-operation

 In 1986, the Australian Government decided to transfer all of the RAAF's battlefield helicopter capability to the Australian Army after a decision that all battlefield helicopters should be controlled directly by the Army – a decision partly based on the Vietnam experience and problems that arose during the first few months of the deployment by having No. 9 Squadron based in Vung Tau under separate command, rather than co-located with 1 ATF at Nui Dat, approximately 50 km north.
 This had caused a number of problems with support for the task force with the Army initially regarding No. 9 Squadron as being unreliable and unwilling to expose themselves to enemy fire, unlike US Army units.

 During February 1988, No. 9 Squadron was re-equipped with S-70A Blackhawk helicopters.
 Upon converting to the new aircraft the squadron moved to Townsville where it was disbanded on 14 February 1989.
 The squadron's aircrew and aircraft were then used to form 'A' Squadron of the Australian Army's 5th Aviation Regiment.
 The squadron's last commanding officer was Wing Commander (later Air Chief Marshal) Angus Houston.

-Future
+Maritime surveillance

 At the 2023 Avalon airshow, Northrop Grumman displayed a full-scale mock-up of an RAAF MQ-4C Triton wearing No. 9 Squadron markings.
 Australian Defence Magazine reported that No. 9 Squadron would join No. 10 and No. 11 Squadron as a dedicated maritime Intelligence Surveillance and Reconnaissance (ISR) unit.
-On 3 March, the Defence Minister and Chief of Air Force announced that the squadron would be reactivated to operate the Tritons due to enter service in 2024.
+On 3 March, the Defence Minister and Chief of Air Force announced that the squadron would be reactivated in June 2023 to operate the Tritons due to enter service in 2024.

+The squadron was re-raised on 11 June 2023 as part of No. 92 Wing.
+It is headquartered at RAAF Base Edinburgh in South Australia, and the Tritons will mainly operate from RAAF Base Tindal in the Northern Territory.

+The first RAAF Triton arrived in Australia on 16 June 2024.